SteveJustin1963/tec-FORTH/README.md

 * Need UART
 "Firth is designed to run using a Motorola 6850 ACIA serial chip mapped to ports $80 and $81 (or 0x80 and 0x81) as per the hardware arrangement designed by Grant Searle."
 (Hardy 2020)

-Use https://github.com/SteveJustin1963/tec-APUS , driver is experimental, but F0F can dive UART part.
+Use https://github.com/SteveJustin1963/tec-APUS , driver is experimental, but FoF can dive UART part.

-* Load F0F into TEC-1
+* Load FoF into TEC-1

 https://github.com/jhlagado/firth